RubixML/ML/CONTRIBUTING.md

 ```

 ### Class Organization
-Class organization should flow in the following order from the top of the page to the bottom - namespace declaration, class imports, function imports, constant imports, class definiton, traits, class constants, properties, static methods, constructor, regular methods, methods that implement a standard PHP interface, and finally, magic methods.
+Class organization should flow in the following order from the top of the page to the bottom - namespace declaration, class imports, function imports, constant imports, class definition, traits, class constants, properties, static methods, constructor, regular methods, methods that implement a standard PHP interface, and finally, magic methods.

 ### Mutability Policy
 Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are protected and state cannot be modified without creating a new object.
 Certain objects such as Learners have model parameters that are mutated during training.
 In such cases, mutability must be controlled through public interfaces.
 In general, any stateful object that requires mutation must only be updated through a well-defined public method.
 In some special cases, such as for performance reasons, object properties may be allowed to be mutated directly.

 ## Benchmarks
 Performance can be critical for some machine learning projects.
 Not only that, waiting sucks in general.
 To ensure that our users have the best user experience, we benchmark every learner and use the information as a baseline to make optimizations.
-When contributing a new learner to Rubix ML, be sure that it offers comparable performance to other learners in the library.
+When contributing a new learner to Rubix ML, include a benchmark.

 To run the benchmarking suite:
 ```sh